Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: Pure and perturbed hybrid waves

-Numerically solving the KPII equation has the constraint of having to initialise the system with an initial condition that has zero mass \citep{KSM,BBH}.
-To abide by this we take the initial condition with mass, $\tilde\eta$, and for each $Y_i$ in $Y$-domain we add a pedestal of the form
+{ Initial conditions for the KPII equation must have zero mass \citep{KSM,BBH}.
+To abide by this constraint, we modify the initial condition $\tilde\eta$ by adding, for each $Y_i$ in the $Y$-domain, a pedestal of the form